ms-iot/content/SetupGalileo.md

 * You have a corrupted SD card.

-Requirements:
+###Requirements

 * A microSD card reader or SD card reader with a microSD card adapter
-* A 16gig or 32gig microSD card
+* A 16GB or larger microSD card
 * Ensure that you are enrolled in the [Windows Developer Program for IoT](https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558){:target="_blank"}.

 Software Packages:

 * [apply-BootMedia.cmd](http://go.microsoft.com/fwlink/?LinkID=403796){:target="_blank"}

-Depending on which Intel Galileo generation you are using, download one of the following:
+Depending on which Intel Galileo generation you are using, download one of the following Windows Images:

 * [Microsoft Windows Intel Galileo Gen 1](http://go.microsoft.com/fwlink/?LinkID=403150){:target="_blank"}
 * [Microsoft Windows Intel Galileo Gen 2](file://wod/release/Galileo/9600.16384.x86fre.winblue_rtm_iotbuild.140815-1515_galileo_v2.wim){:target="_blank"}

-# Write Windows to the microSD card
+### Write Windows to the microSD card

 * Format the microSD card with the Fat32 file system.
 * Open an Administrative command prompt: